wkhere/webassembly/README.md

 * if you want to emit just text without surrounding html tags, simply use `text` macro.

-Isn't it beautiful?
-For me it is..
+For me it's beautiful.
+What about you?

 ## Why?